dmauser/Lab/ExpressRoute/ER-Local/README.md

 # Deploying ExpressRoute Circuits to Local

-In this short article we're going go over how to deploy ExpressRoute (ER) LOCAL SKU over the Portal or Powershell by using ARM Templates.
+In this post we're going go over how to deploy ExpressRoute (ER) LOCAL SKU over the Portal or Powershell by using ARM Templates.
 It also includes a sample parameter file that you can leverage in case you need automate deployment process.
-There's also a session that shows how to you existing ExpressRoute circuit to LOCAL Sku.
+On the second session covers how to you change your existing ExpressRoute circuit to LOCAL SKU.
+We made available also two LAB sessions to pratice the deployment in your own subscription.

 ## What is ExpressRoute LOCAL

 ER Local is a new offering that allow customers with ExpressRoute on Peering Location closes to Azure Region have unlimited egress from Azure to their On-Premises networks.
 It is important to check this list page on to check peering location offers ExpressRoute SKU.
-For more details check:
+For more details check: [ExpressRoute connectivity providers](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-locations-providers).
+Check for the column **Local Azure regions** to check if your Location and respective Azure Datacenter is elegible for Local.

+ Example, Amsterdam and Amsterdam2 are Edge Locations close to West Europe Datacenter.
+Customer with ExpressRoute only linked reaching VNETs on West Europe Datacenter are elegible to ExpressRoute Local.
+In the other way around Atlanta does not have a close Azure Regions customer's with Peering to that Edge location are not elegible for Local:

 For more information about ExpressRoute Local consult: [ExpressRoute Local FAQ](http://aka.ms/ErLocal)

 **Note:** There are also couple constrains when you use ExpressRoute Local SKU, please review that documentation carefully before you try to make any change.
 For pricing information under Unlimited Data Plan section at [ExpressRoute Local Pricing](http://aka.ms/ErPricing)

 ## Deploy ER Local using Custom Template over Azure Portal

-**Special Note**: At the time of writing this guide it is only allowed to create ExpressRoute LOCAL over Azure Portal with circuits over 2Gbps but in reality the requirement is 1Gbps per documentation (see links above).
+**Special Note**: At the time of writing this guide it is only allowed to create ExpressRoute LOCAL over Azure Portal with circuits over 2 Gbps but in reality the requirement is 1 Gbps per documentation (see links above).
 Therefore, you can use this ExpressRoute template as workaround until that gets fixed over official Azure Portal.
-Alternatively your can create a 1Gbps Standard SKU and change SKU to local via Powershell shared on the section below [Change existing ExpressRoute Circuit SKU from Premium or Standard to Local](#Change-existing-ExpressRoute-Circuit-SKU-from-Premium-or-Standard-to-Local).
+Alternatively your can create a 1 Gbps Standard SKU and change SKU to local via Powershell shared on the section below [Change existing ExpressRoute Circuit SKU from Premium or Standard to Local](#Change-existing-ExpressRoute-Circuit-SKU-from-Premium-or-Standard-to-Local).

 Use the following ARM Template to deploy ER Local: